The Online Safety Umbrella

 For some, gaming is the big draw and regardless of which platform it is on, provides entertainment, education and much needed downtime.
 Be aware, excessive or compulsive gaming can often lead to an addiction to online gambling.

 But as with all things, there is both good and bad.
-For the most part, for the majority of The Beaconsfield School’s students, these devices and electronic media are being used reasonably and not causing major issues (despite needing the odd prod from mum and dad!).
+For the most part, for the majority of The Beaconsfield School’s students, these devices and electronic media are being used reasonably and not causing major issues.

 In school, we have many interventions around this subject, delivered through PSHE, assemblies, mentor activities and Computing.
 But it takes more than just this.
 Students often compartmentalise, or believe bad things won't happen to them, so the dialogue on this issue needs to be given on a regular basis, not just a 'one off' discussion.